What Is Your Jewellery Style?

 A description of the Classic style is timeless, smart, slightly more formal – although on this type it looks just right for any occasion.

-Think Kate Middleton.
-She could wear a smart dress or a pencil skirt with a shirt for even fairly casual occasions and it would look just right which, on another type (like a Natural) would look too formal and forced.
+A famous person who would perhaps fall into the Classic style would be the Duchess of Cambridge, Kate Middleton.
+She could wear a smart dress or a skirt with a shirt even to casual occasions and she would look great.

-They suit natural hair, or soft curls.
+They suit natural hair or soft curls.
 Nothing too coiffured.
-Or the elfin looks good.
+The elfin look is also good for this type.

 The Natural Style

-It’s somebody who feels quite comfortable in their own skin and dresses in a relaxed, casual look.
+Someone who falls into the ‘Natural’ style feels quite comfortable in their own skin and dresses in a relaxed, casual look.

 Long, flowing lines, textured clothing, patterned clothes, loose touselled hair, bare feet even.
 Nature prints, like leaves, flowers, insects and shells.